 User testing involves watching people use your site or app to see what difficulties they have.
 Guerrilla user tests can take a few different forms (covered below) but what they have in common is that they are relatively unplanned and quick to conduct.
-They're also usually done in-person rather than remotely.
+They're traditionally done in-person.

 First off, a bit of preparation: think about what you're testing and decide the tasks you want people to carry out on your design (two or three tasks is about right for this type of test).
 If you're just showing a single screen then decide what your primary question to them will be (and make sure it isn't a leading one).

 It’s worth noting down in a simple script what you want to say so you're consistent with each person.
-Also make sure you have a way of recording the feedback: write it down immediately after or—even better—make a video recording.
+Also make sure you have a way of recording the feedback: write it down immediately after or make a video recording with your phone.

 The main challenge for this type of test is finding relevant people and getting them to try out your design or prototype.
-As with most types of user testing, five users is a good number to aim for but if it's quick to get a couple more then do so.
+Five users should be enough to give you useful feedback but if it's quick to get a couple more then do so.

 After testing you should always spend a bit of time going over your results and writing them up in some form.
 You might think you can remember what the issues are but it's surprisingly easy to forget one or two a few days later.